20lives/dmote/doc/options-main.md

 ## Section `connection`

-Because the DMOTE is split, there must be a signalling connection between its two halves.
-This section adds a socket for that purpose.
-For example, this might be a type 616E female for a 4P4C “RJ9” plug.
+There must be a signalling connection between the two halves of a split keyboard.
+This section adds a “metasocket” (i.e. room for a socket) for that purpose.
+For example, the socket might be a type 616E female for a 4P4C “RJ9” plug, in which case the metasocket has to fit around the 616E.

 ### Parameter `socket-size`

 The size of a hole in the case, for the female to fit into.
+This assumes a cuboid socket.
+For a socket of a different shape, design an adapter separately.

+### Parameter `socket-thickness`

+The thickness in mm of the roof, walls and floor of the metasocket, i.e. around the hole in the case.

 ### Section `position`

 Where to place the socket.
-Equivalent to `connection` → `mcu`.
+Equivalent to `mcu` → `position`.

 #### Parameter `prefer-rear-housing`